Our History on Diversity

 We hold career design training sessions for seniors when our employees are 50 years old and 58 years old.
 We conduct individual career interviews with employees who are 58 years old.
 We have also introduced a system in which career consultants at the Personnel Division can provide consultations and support.

-LGBTQ initiatives
+LGBTQ Initiatives

 At I-NET, we consider LGBTQ initiatives to constitute a key theme of our diversity promotion efforts, and we are working to raise awareness, improve environments, and build a stronger corporate culture.